decretist/Dissertation/Chapter1/school-faculty-university.md

 never again held the intellectual attention of the discipline in the way it had during the second half of the twelfth century.

+[^sfu1]: See [@southern_scholastic_1995, 310-318] for a discussion of
+the role that material and political conditions played in the rise of Bologna and Paris as major academic centers.

-[^1]: "By the first decade of the thirteenth century the private
+[^sfu2]: "By the first decade of the thirteenth century the private
     schools of canon law had become part of the corporate structure of the universities in all three places [Bologna, Paris, and Oxford]." [@brundage_teaching_2008, 98-99]. **Brundage here